Home

 • poise: hold or carry in equilibrium.

-"In all perfectly beautiful objects there is found the opposition of one part to another and a reciprocal balance."
+"In all perfectly beautiful objects there is found the opposition

 ---John Ruskin

-How I Found My Own Definition of
+How I Found My Own Definition of Balance and Success -

 definition of balance, work life balance

-These are the things that have led to a life that is now balanced for me.
-It's a process, but today more often than not I'm waking up eager and I've found the right balance for me.
+These are the top five mindset shifts and actions that have led to a life that is now more balanced.
+It's a process <(ie: always changing and never-standing-still), but today more often than not I'm waking up eager.
+I've found the right balance for me.
+Apply and use the tips that feel right to you, and leave the rest:

 2. As a consultant I've had the opportunity to take, use and teach online assessments.
-The assessment that helped me really understand and allow for myself the actions, things, people and work that energize me and help me feel like I am living on purpose every day, is the Workplace Motivators Assessment.
+The assessment that helped me really understand and allow for myself the actions, things, people and work that energize me and help me feel like I am more focused and living on purpose every day, is the Workplace Motivators Assessment.
 I wish everyone could benefit from this tool as much as I have.

 3. This was a big one for me: I decided that feeling happy and joy-filled was more important to me than trying to impress or please others with my accomplishments.
 I completely stopped doing things that looked good and sounded good, but felt bad to me.

 When I stopped trying to explain what I was doing and why I was doing it to others, this became easier.

-And interestingly enough, I soon realized that while people will always share their opinion, they really aren't paying all that much attention to what I'm doing and why I'm doing it.
+And, interestingly enough, I soon realized that while people will always share their opinion, they really aren't paying all that much attention to what I'm doing and why I'm doing it.
 Really, most people are "just not that into me/you/others..."
-They're focused on their own life.
-So making decisions about my life based on what 'they' might think, was a total waste of time, energy and my life.
+They're focused on their own life, as they should be.

+Making decisions about my life based on what 'they' might think, was and is a total waste of time, energy and my life.

 4. We all have things we have to do that we don't love, or even like.
-When I "have" to do things I don't love, like: pay the bills, pay taxes, work around or for ornery people, I make "peace" with the situation.
-Because feeling happy and joy-filled is my dominant intention, I find ways to make the best of things I don't love.
+When I "have" to do things I don't love, like: paying the bills, paying taxes, working around or for ornery people, I make "peace" with the situation.

-Funny thing, usually that ornery person is little easier with me or he or she just isn't around much, when I'm around.
+I do all that I can to make the best of it.
+Funny thing when I focus on making the best of things, things change.
+Like - that ornery person is now a little easier with me or he just isn't around much any more, when I'm around.
 Changing my focus, changes the dynamics.
 See this free relationship quiz and 3 Truths about Friendship and Drainers.

 5. Surround myself with the people, ideas, shows, books and insights that feel good to ME.
 I've come to trust what I like and I allow it, with no apologizes.

 If I want to read a pointless mystery, I read it.
 If I want to be crazy about a show other people think is silly (I love and I'm crazy about American Idol) I enjoy it to the fullest.
 No apologies any more for doing what pleases me most.
 I'm happier.
+(See this Follow Your Preferences article.)

 Also, I now know that when I follow my gut/Guidance, when I do what brings me joy in the moment, I'm more inspired and have more to give to others and to my career.

 That's it.